 Moving to a different climate: I got a job moving from near Buffalo, NY to Orlando, FL many years ago.
 That first summer was brutal.
 Imagine how a tree or shrub that grew up in the upper Midwest will adjust to southern heat & humidity.
 And the opposite is also important to understand.
 You may not want to order trees & shrubs grown in the southeast in fall if you live in the northeast or upper Midwest.

 Approximately how old is the plant?
 This is a tough one to get answered.
-A few online nurseries are starting to list age, especially for fruit trees.
+A few online nurseries are starting to list age, especially fruit trees.
 Age is more important than height.
 People calling about the height of a particular tree or shrub was by far the most common question when I worked at online nurseries.

 What does height or container size really tell you?
 I ordered a 3-gallon container rose a few years back.
-It arrived about 6 inches tall with mostly dirt, not a lot of roots.
+It arrived about 6 inches tall with mostly dirt, and not a lot of roots.
 It had recently been transplanted from a smaller container into a larger pot and they didn’t give it enough time for the roots to grow before they were selling these roses.
-They needed at least 3 more months, if not longer, before they should have been offered for sale.
+They needed at least 3 more months, if not longer before they should have been offered for sale.

 So, would you prefer a tall, barely branching 4-5 foot tree with a small root system or an older tree that is fuller, has a stronger root system but may not be as tall.

 When will the plants ship?
 If you’re ordering more than one variety, will your entire order ship at the same time?
-Some sites keep it vague (ships spring), others give you a range (7 to 10 days).
+Some sites keep it vague (ships spring), while others give you a range (7 to 10 days).
 There are others who claim your order will ship the next business day.
 Just know that March through May is their craziest time of the year.
 Call them and ask if they are experiencing any shipping delays for your products.
-It’s better to know up front if there might be delays to avoid disappointment.
+It’s better to know upfront if there might be delays to avoid disappointment.